Cloud Hosting vs Dedicated Hosting: Difference Between Cloud Server and Dedicated Server

 Mainly, the cloud servers are classified into three categories listed below:

-Public Cloud Servers: The public cloud servers provide shared infrastructure run by a third party.
+The public cloud servers provide shared infrastructure run by a third party.
 It is the best choice for companies looking for cost-effective and scalable solutions.
-To know more about how public cloud works and its benefits, have a look at our detailed guide.
+To know more about What is a public cloud, how it works, and its benefits, have a look at our detailed guide.

-Private Cloud Servers: The organizations using private cloud servers are offered a single server with advanced security and control, hence making it ideal for businesses dealing with sensitive data.
+The organizations using private cloud servers are offered a single server with advanced security and control, hence making it ideal for businesses dealing with sensitive data.
+Explore our detailed blog on What is Private Cloud?

-Hybrid Cloud Servers: It is a combination of both i.e. public and private cloud servers, providing high-end flexibility and vast customization opportunities.
+It is a combination of both i.e. public and private cloud servers, providing high-end flexibility and vast customization opportunities.
 Hybrid Cloud Servers is the go-to choice for businesses looking to manage cost, performance and security.
+Dive into our full article explaining What is Hybrid Cloud?

 Willing to explore the key differences between public, private and hybrid cloud servers?
 Check here.